azar47/osticket-prereqs/README.md

 # osTicket - Prerequisites and Installation
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.

-## Video Demonstration
-YouTube: How To Install osTicket with Prerequisites

 ## Environments and Technologies Used
 - Microsoft Azure (Virtual Machines/Compute)